Not enough though.

 It's a Finnish folksong called . . .

 So, according to the idea in Rejection Therapy, you gain superpowers by getting rejected a bunch of times.
 Time to try this out.

 The original Rejection Therapy is a social game, where the aim is to be rejected at least once a day.
-You don't actually try to get rejected, but just have to end up in a situation where you get rejected at . . .
+You don't actually try to get rejected, but just have to end up in a situation where you . . .

 Probably not, but you should still check.

 Finished Daniel Love's Are You Dreaming? and it was very good.
 Much inspired.
 I was looking for a practical book that would have all the basic building blocks to start getting into Lucid Dreaming and Love's book delivered in bundles.